Develop a prompt flow

 You can create a flow by either cloning the samples available in the gallery or creating a flow from scratch.
 If you already have flow files in local or file share, you can also import the files to create a flow.

-To create a prompt flow from the gallery in Azure AI Studio:
+To create a prompt flow from the gallery in Azure AI Foundry portal:

-Sign in to Azure AI Studio and select your project.
+Sign in to Azure AI Foundry and select your project.

 From the collapsible left menu, select Prompt flow.